 As part of California’s 2014 Sustainable Groundwater Management Act, Sacramento area groundwater basins were designated as a high priority for management under groundwater sustainability plans.
 Determining sustainable groundwater use is not possible without first quantifying groundwater extraction and recharge.
-This project will characterize groundwater recharge using groundwater age, recharge location, and recharge temperature.
-Results from the project will be compared to a similar study performed in pre-drought conditions to investigate changes in aquifer recharge, and to develop a groundwater flow model for the area.
-This information will be valuable for local water stakeholders working to create a groundwater sustainability plan.
+This project characterized groundwater recharge using groundwater age, recharge location, and recharge temperature.
+Results from the project were compared to a similar study performed in pre-drought conditions to investigate changes in aquifer recharge, and to develop a groundwater flow model for the area.
+This information is valuable for local water stakeholders working to create a groundwater sustainability plan.

 Assistant Professor, Geology Department

 Sacramento area groundwater basins have been designated high priority under the 2014 Sustainable Groundwater Management Act.
 This means that the basins are required to develop groundwater sustainability plans.
 Determining levels of sustainable groundwater use is not possible without first quantifying recharge to ensure that groundwater removed does not significantly exceed the amount added.
 This project aimed to characterize the aquifers within east Sacramento following California’s historic five-year drought.

 It was anticipated that the Lower American River is the primary recharge source for the aquifers.
 River flows were exceptionally low due to the drought and groundwater pumping was accelerated to supplement the limited surface water availability.
 It was therefore hypothesized that groundwater recharge did not keep up with extraction, drawing flow from other areas of the aquifer and depleting the groundwater supply.